New Inscribed Properties (2015)

 Situated at the heart of the city of Singapore, the site demonstrates the evolution of a British tropical colonial botanic garden that has become a modern world-class scientific institution used for both conservation and education.
 The cultural landscape includes a rich variety of historic features, plantings and buildings that demonstrate the development of the garden since its creation in 1859.
 It has been an important centre for science, research and plant conservation, notably in connection with the cultivation of rubber plantations, in Southeast Asia since 1875.

-The site encompasses a series of eleven properties, mainly located in the southwest of Japan.
+The site encompasses a series of twenty three component parts, mainly located in the southwest of Japan.
 It bears testimony to the rapid industrialization of the country from the middle of the 19th century to the early 20th century, through the development of the steel industry, shipbuilding and coal mining.
 The site illustrates the process by which feudal Japan sought technology transfer from Europe and America from the middle of the 19th century and how this technology was adapted to the country’s needs and social traditions.
 The site testifies to what is considered to be the first successful transfer of Western industrialization to a non-Western nation.

 Speicherstadt and the adjacent Kontorhaus district are two densely built urban areas in the centre of the port city of Hamburg.
 Speicherstadt, originally developed on a group of narrow islands in the Elbe River between 1885 and 1927, was partly rebuilt from 1949 to 1967.
 It is one of the largest coherent historic ensembles of port warehouses in the world (300,000 m2).
 It includes 15 very large warehouse blocks as well as six ancillary buildings and a connecting network of short canals.
 Adjacent to the modernist Chilehaus office building, the Kontorhaus district is an area of over five hectares featuring six very large office complexes built from the 1920s to the 1940s to house port-related businesses.
 The complex exemplifies the effects of the rapid growth in international trade in the late 19th and early 20th centuries.